-Remove the cover plate on the right side of the upper arm and measure the belt tension with a belt tension meter.
-The standard tension force of the timing belt is 270-300N.
-If the measurement result is beyond this range, adjust it by following the steps below:
+Remove the cover plate on the right side of the anterior segment of the upper arm and measure the tension of the belt with a belt tension meter.
+The standard tension force of the belt is 110-125 N. If the measurement result is beyond this range, adjust it by following the steps below:

-- Loosen the flange fixing screws (a total of three, loosen them to an extent to which the pulley can move freely); - Tighten the pulley by using a spring scale, and adjust the tension to the specified value; - Tighten the flange fixing screws (for the tightening torque, see 7.3.3); - Install the side cover of the upper arm.
+- Loosen the flange fixing screws (3 for Axis 5 and 4 for Axis 6, loosen it to an extent to which the pulley can move freely); - Tighten the pulley by using a spring scale, and adjust the tension to the specified value; - Tighten the flange fixing screws (for the tightening torque, see 7.3.3); - Install the side cover of the upper arm.

 If the timing belt or sealing gasket is found to be damaged, replace it in time.
 After replacement, perform another zero calibration on the robot.
+The pulleys of Axis 5 and Axis 6 have the same structure, so perform the Axis 6 pulley maintenance by referring to that of Axis 5.